libraun/MyLLM/README.md

  * "output_msg" is another agent message (e.g., the target response to the input message)

 This repository contains a sample chroma database, which contains a sizeable number of Wikipedia articles that can be queried by similarity to an input document.
-Though not required, it is highly recommended to use a persistent Chroma database instance to store sentence embeddings for retrieval, because otherwise Wikipedia will be queried directly (really, _really_ slowly).
+Though not required, it is highly recommended to use a persistent Chroma database instance to store sentence embeddings for retrieval, because otherwise Wikipedia will be queried directly.

-If you want the web page demo for this LLM, then ~~you can find it here!~~ you're just gonna have to wait.

-### Why have you done this?

-For kicks.

 ## Legal Stuff